sal-camacho/detection-and-response/analyzing-first-packet-with-wireshark.md

 - Length: The total length of the packet
 - Info: Some infomation about the data in the packet (the payload) as interpreted by Wireshark

+## Network Analysis — Analyze Your First Packet

+This analysis was completed as part of the Google Cybersecurity Certificate.
+It documents how to analyze a packet capture file using Wireshark.
+These tasks are essential for network monitoring, incident response, and foundational packet analysis skills.

 ## Task 1.
 Explore data with Wireshark
 Opened a network packet capture file that contains data captured from a system that made web requests to a site and scrolled down the packet list until a packet is listed where the info column starts with the words 'Echo (ping) request'.